-Metgasco Limited’s (Company or Metgasco) Securities Trading Policy (Policy), as required by the Australian Securities Exchange (ASX) Listing Rules, sets guidelines for:
+Metgasco Ltd’s (the Company or Metgasco) Securities Trading Policy (Policy), as required by the Australian Securities Exchange (ASX) Listing Rules, sets guidelines for:

 c) procedures to reduce the risk of insider trading.

-The Company’s Securities includes listed shares in Metgasco Limited, any options over those shares and any other financial products of Metgasco Limited traded on any securities exchange.
+Metgasco Securities includes listed shares in Metgasco, options over those shares and any other financial products of Metgasco traded on any securities exchange.

 2. Who does this Policy apply to?